 What will happen to Senior Campers who are aging out in 2020?

 We are committed to providing opportunities for senior campers in 2021.
 All 16 year-old campers in 2020 will have the opportunity to return as senior campers in 2021.
 The Senior Recognition process was completed online in July and those campers were identified in August.
 We welcome those who did not receive the recognition to join us as campers in 2021.

 Is 2020 Family Camp, Women’s Weekend, and other Fall programming still going to occur?

 As of July 1, 2020, Family Camp and Women’s weekend has been canceled.
 Participants have been sent a letter directly addressing cancelation and the refund process.
 We look forward to seeing you under the pines in 2021.

 How will our internal leadership program be affected by COVID-19?

 The Co-Directors, with the support of the Leadership Director, are developing a promotion and staff retention plan for all staff.
 We will provide opportunities for all of our current staff (LC’s through DH’s) to return in 2021.
 The staff will be provided additional information as we progress into the summer.

-Are you paying the Summer Staff even though Belknap is not running?
+Did you pay the Summer Staff even though Belknap did not run on site in 2020?